How to Fix Start Menu Not Working in Windows 10/11?

 Editing Registry Value

-7. Once done, click OK and restart your computer to check if the issue persists.
+7. Once done, click “OK” and restart your computer to see if the issue persists.

-The issue can occur due to a bug or glitch, which can be fixed by restarting Windows explorer.
-Windows explorer allows displaying taskbar, apps, desktop and other things.
-Restarting Windows explorer helps most of the time when some features stop responding.
+The issue can occur due to a bug or glitch, which can be fixed by restarting Windows Explorer.
+Windows Explorer enables the display of the taskbar, apps, desktop, and other elements.
+Restarting Windows Explorer typically helps when some features stop responding.

-Moreover, as per the several affected users, restarting Windows explorer can fix the start menu not working issue and restarting the tons of background services.
-Below are the steps to restart exploere.exe:
+Moreover, according to several affected users, restarting Windows Explorer can fix the Start menu not working issue by restarting numerous background services.
+Below are the steps to restart explorer.exe:

-1. Open the Task Manager by pressing the Ctrl + Shift + Esc on the keyboard
+1. Open the Task Manager by pressing Ctrl + Shift + Esc on the keyboard.

-2. Locate and select Windows Explorer.exe and click Restart from the bottom right of the Window
+2. Locate and select Windows Explorer.exe, and then click “Restart” from the bottom right of the window.

 Restarting Windows Explorer